christopheradams/christopheradams.io/_drafts/the-whites-of-aarons-eyes.md

 artist up to that moment.[^cohen2002]

-As early as 1988, the computer scientist and entrepreneur Ray Kurzweil had funded Cohen's work on AARON.[^cohen1988]

-exclusive license[^kurzweil]

-In 2001, Kurzweil CyberArt Technologies released a Windows PC program
+As early as 1988, the computer scientist and entrepreneur Ray Kurzweil had funded Cohen's work on AARON.[^cohen1988] Kurzweil boasted about having AARON running on a large screen in his office, and negotiated an exclusive license with Cohen to turn the art software system into a commercial product.[^kurzweil-message] In 2001, Kurzweil CyberArt Technologies released a version of AARON as a Windows PC program and screensaver.
+The software was offered as shareware with a purchase price of $19.95,[^kurzweil-support] and is the only version of AARON ever released to the public.[^withdrawn] This software is now credited in art conservation contexts as *AARON KCAT.*[^whitney]

 TK: there is abstract art represented in KCAT